Bear Lake (Alaska)

-Current projects at Bear Lake focus on increasing sockeye and coho salmon by controlling species that are predators and competitors.
+Current projects at Bear Lake focus on increasing sockeye and coho salmon by controlling species that are predators and competitors, and by stocking the lake with those salmon species.
+The lake is primarily fed by the meltwater of Bear Lake Glacier, which feeds into it via the upper portion of Bear Creek.

 The Bear Lake Formation provides scientists with important geological information about the Miocene environment.